lubeda/RFLink-to-FHEM-via-MQTT/README.md

 My first try was [rflink-to-mqtt](https://github.com/Phileep/rflink-to-mqtt) which didn't work with FHEM like expected.
 But for [Openhab](http://www.openhab.org) it did ;-).

 So i created a new solution based on the module from @github/Phileep .

+## Setup:

+- You need a working RFLink
+- Edit RFLINK-to-FHEM-via-MQTT.ino line 10-12 to your need.
+- compile and upload to a ESP01 module
+- Wire the ESP01 like shown in ESPRFLINKMQTT.png
+- Use a mqtt client to subscribe to `RFlink\#` and see what happens
+- Use your remote to send some commands to your devices or wait until your gadgets send some data

 ## How to use